 IRS debt can be discharged in limited situations by a Bankruptcy filing.
 However, the portion of debt that cannot be discharged is called a priority debt.
 This debt must be paid back in a Chapter 13 filing.
 It is generally cheaper to throw your debt into a Chapter 13 plan because you don’t have to pay interest and penalties in the Chapter 13 filing.

-If you have a tax lien then you can also “cram down” the value of your lien in the same way as you can cram down your car above.
+If you have a tax lien then you can also “cram down” the value of your lien in the same way as you can cram down your car value.

-I would say the attorney you hire matters more in a Chapter 13 vs. a Chapter 7.
-Chapter 7’s are generally more straightforward than a Chapter 7 due to their not being a Plano involved.
+The attorney you hire matters more in a Chapter 13 than a Chapter 7.
 Chapter 13’s are more difficult and easier to “mess up” so to speak.
 There are a lot of moving parts in terms of dealing with the trustee on a plan payment and dealing with individual creditors on issues such as: interest rate, adequate protection, and value of their claim.
 At Collins & Arnove we routinely see cases from other attorneys who give into the creditors or trustee’s on these issues when they could fight for a better outcome for their client.